SebilleK/BubbleMap/README.md

 A website that displays a map of all bubble tea stores nearby, allowing users to log in/register, review stores they have visited, see others' reviews, and save their favorite shops.

+## Info/Disclaimer

+This project is in active development and everything described here is subject to change.
+This presently exists as a personal reference and is not final documentation.

 To install dependencies:

 ```bash